khalilami2005-ctrl/machine_learning_web_app/Readme.md

 We use [**FastAPI**](https://testdriven.io/blog/moving-from-flask-to-fastapi) and **Uvicorn** for listening to incoming requests from GitHub.

-## TODO: Dockerize this project with Docker compose

-## TODO: Ship the Docker compose to DockerHub

 ## Debug
 ![](Readme_img/debug.jpg)
 #### Debug Uvicorn & FastAPI from PyCharm